carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-loop-convert.rst

 There are certain situations where the tool may erroneously perform transformations that remove information and change semantics.
-Users of the tool should be aware of the behaviour and limitations of the check outlined by the cases below.
+Users of the tool should be aware of the behavior and limitations of the check outlined by the cases below.

 Comments inside loop headers